huzecong/nnlib/docs/utils.rst

 Timing
 ------

-The :mod:`timing` module contains utility functions for timing code performance.
+The ``timing`` module contains utility functions for timing code performance.

 .. autofunction:: work_in_progress